ARDivekar/TypeScript-on-the-Browser-Starter/README.md

             1. Parsers: An options object which should be used to create the parser for this module.
 This is specified by the [`Rule.parser` object](https://webpack.js.org/configuration/module/#rule-parser) (if it exists).

-    1. As mentioned, each object in the array `config.module.rules` defines a Rule, which is itself an (unnamed) JSON.
+    1. As mentioned, each object in the array `config.module.rules` defines a Rule, which is itself a JSON.
 The key-value pairs of this JSON define properties for the Rule.

         > Remember, each Rule is applied to a module (source file) in the dependency graph; if the Condition matches either the module's resource or issuer, then the Rule's Result is applied to the module.